 Here are a few books that have helped me find my soul in the mess of motherhood.
 As I find new helpful resources, I will add to this list so check back often.

-Disclosure: All links listed on this page are Amazon affiliate links.
-As a participant in their affiliate program, when you make a purchase after clicking on my links, I will receive commission from the sale at no additional cost to you.
+Disclosure: All links listed on this page are affiliate links.
+If you make a purchase through one of my links, I will receive commission from the sale at no additional cost to you.
 Read more here.
 Thank you for supporting this blog.

 Life with God